Lixor18/Teleglass/README.md

 # Teleglass
 Future Telegram with Liquid Glass and free posibilities

+For Developers:
+-Teleglass Open Source Code
+To create your own Messenger, download Teleglass v1.1 (0.3) **CUSTOM**.zip

+For Beta Testers:
+-Download Teleglass v1.1 (0.3) **USE**.zip

-To run the python, you must install python 3.13+ and these modules: pip install customtkinter telethon Pillow numpy
+If you downloaded vesion for developers, you must install python 3.13+ and these modules: pip install fastapi uvicorn telethon starlette anyio

-To run exe.
-Just run